 Epidermal Growth Factor

-“The best ingredient that helps eye puffiness is an epidermal growth factor,” he says.
+"The best ingredient to help with eye puffiness is an epidermal growth factor,” he says.
 “Everyone has epidermal growth factor in their skin, but we make less of it as we age.
 Most other ingredients are just variations of moisturizers.”

 What factors into under-eye bags?